nextgenthemes/advanced-responsive-video-embedder/readme.txt

 *   One single button for all providers.
 *   Responsive embeds with CSS, much better then with JavaScript.
 *   Tries to be as unobtrusive as possible, sets 'hide brand' variables if supported, disables related videos at the end … to help keep people on your site rather then going to YouTube or keep watching videos.
-*   Autostart (for providers that support it, mobile browsers prevent this)
+*   Limited Autostart (for providers that support it, mobile browsers prevent this)
 *   Custom URL parameters to use all options providers offer.
 *   Optional maximal width.
 *   Video alignment.